 While theory and logic should prevail, most people are prone to be swayed by emotional appeal instead.

 A tendency to wild extravagance of language–to extravagance so wild that reason recoils is evident in most perorations.
 The emotions of the speaker and the listeners are alike aroused and some expression must be found that will represent all they are feeling.
 This usually embodies in an extreme form the principles they are supporting.
 Thus Mr. Pitt wishing to eulogise the freedom possessed by Englishmen:

 “The poorest man may in his cottage bid defiance to all the forces of the Crown.
 It may be frail; its roof may shake: the wind may blow through it; the storms may enter, the rain may enter–but the King of England cannot enter!
 All his forces dare not cross the threshold of the ruined tenement.”

-…The effect of such extravagances on a political struggle is tremendous.
+…The effects of such extravagances on a political struggle are tremendous.
 They become the watchwords of parties and the creeds of nationalities.
 But upon the audience the effect is to reduce pressure as when a safety valve is opened.
 Their feelings are more than adequately expressed.
 Their enthusiasm has boiled over…

 Follow these straightforward rules and you’re on the path to becoming an effective public speaker.

 [updated Mar 2018]